International Summer School on Humanoid

 the humanoid league in 2002, there have been lots of improvements in

 humanoid soccer robots hardware and software.
 This is partially due to

 the introduction of standard platforms (Nao, DARwIn-OP, NimbRo-OP) and

 objective of the school is to give students deep insights into the

 currently leading approaches to bipedal locomotion, dynamic motion

 generation, environment perception, tactics, and team play.
-Lectures by
+Lectures

 leading experts will provide the necessary theoretical background for